Nesvilab/MSFragger/tutorial_fragpipe.md

 <br>
 <br>

+#### Affinity-purification data
-**Note: when analyzing affinity-purification mass spectrometry (AP-MS)** and related data (e.g. BioID), for the compatibility with the Resource for Evaluation of Protein Interaction Networks ([REPRINT](https://reprint-apms.org/)), 'Experiment' names should be written as follows:
+When analyzing AP-MS and related data (e.g. BioID) for compatibility with the Resource for Evaluation of Protein Interaction Networks ([REPRINT](https://reprint-apms.org/)), 'Experiment' names should be written as follows:

 Negative controls: Put Control (or CONTROL) in the Experiment column, and label each biological replicate with a different replicate number.